-The Qatari government is currently planning to repurpose the port into state-or-the-art cruise terminal, however there is not yet a timeline for the completion of this project, however a new passenger terminal is scheduled to be in operation by the beginning of 2015.
+The Qatari government is currently planning to repurpose the port into state-or-the-art cruise terminal, however there is not yet a timeline for the completion of this project, however a new passenger terminal is scheduled to be in operation by the end of 2016.

 Tel. +974 4441 1555

 Taxis and local buses are available but because Doha is a relatively new cruise destination, it is recommended that passengers make use of the tours offered by their cruise company.
 The popular Doha Corniche is within walking distance of the port.
 From the corniche it is easy to hail a taxi or use the cheap and efficient local city buses to navigate your way around the city.
 Most of the popular city attractions, including the famous souqs (markets) are within walking distance of the corniche.
 Desert tours require four-wheel drive vehicles and experienced drivers.

 Qatar's museum of Islamic Art is directly alongside the port.
 The scenic Dhow Harbour is a short walk from the Museum and offers a host of great photo opportunities.
 A stroll along the Doha Corniche is the perfect way to get to know the city and a visit to Souq Waqif (Iranian Souq) offers passengers a host of souvenirs and shopping opportunities.
 Other popular attractions around the city include trips to Palm Tree Island, the National Museum, Doha Fort, the Ethnographic Museum and the Weaponry Museum.